-We are incorporated as a Benefit Corporation in the state of Delaware.
-Once we have been in operation for one full year, we hope to achieve full Benefit Corporation status.
+We are incorporated as a Benefit Corporation in the state of Delaware and are a pending Certified B Corp (Benefit Corporation vs. Certified B Corp).
+Once we have been in operation for one full year, we hope to achieve full Certified B Corp status.

-Certified Benefit Corporations are businesses that meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
-Benefit Corporations are accelerating a global culture shift to redefine success in business and build a more inclusive and sustainable economy.
+Certified B Corps are businesses that meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
+B Corps are accelerating a global culture shift to redefine success in business and build a more inclusive and sustainable economy.

 Returns & Contact Info

 We offer free returns.
 For return instructions and all other inquiries, please email us.

 Interested in Learning More?